Phoenix (son of Amyntor): The Iliad

 Phoenix plays an important role in Book 9 of the Iliad of Homer.
 Achilles, the Greeks' greatest warrior, has withdrawn from the war because of his great anger at his ill treatment by the Greek commander Agamemnon.
-Phoenix, who had been in charge of Achilles upbringing, now an old man, has accompanied Achilles to the Trojan War.
-Phoenix is sent by Agamemnon to Achilles' tent, as part of an embassy with Ajax and Odysseus, to persuade Achilles to return to the battle.
+Phoenix, who had been in charge of Achilles's upbringing, now an old man, has accompanied Achilles to the Trojan War.
+Phoenix is sent by Agamemnon to Achilles's tent, as part of an embassy with Ajax and Odysseus, to persuade Achilles to return to the battle.
 Odysseus speaks first, presenting Agamemnon's offer of reconciliation, an appeal which Achilles rejects utterly, saying that he will leave with his ships the next morning.
 Next Phoenix—who as his tutor, as he reminds Achilles, has taught him "to be both a speaker of words and a doer of deeds"—begins himself a long speech covering 172 lines.
 Phoenix, "bursting into tears", pleads passionately with Achilles to put down his anger and return to the war.
 Phoenix's speech presents an "exposition of heroic, traditional ethics".

 Phoenix begins his appeal, in personal terms, by reminding Achilles how he came to be a second father to Achilles.
 Phoenix's father was Amyntor, the son of Ormenus, and a king in Hellas.
 When Amyntor forsook his wife, Phoenix's mother, for a concubine, at the urging of his jealous mother, Phoenix had sex with Amyntor's concubine.
 To punish this crime Amyntor called upon the Erinyes to curse Phoenix with childlessness.
 Outraged Phoenix intended to kill Amyntor, but was finally dissuaded.
 Instead he decided to leave his father's kingdom.
 For nine days some of his friends and family kept watch over him to prevent his leaving, but finally on the tenth day he managed to escape, and fleeing through Hellas, Phoenix came to Phthia, where king Peleus, the father of Achilles, took in Phoenix, and treated him like a son.
 Peleus made Phoenix a king of the Dolopians.
 And Phoenix was given charge of the young Achilles, whom Phoenix reared as a son.
 Having reminded Achilles of all this, Phoenix asks Achilles to "master thy proud spirit; it beseemeth thee not to have a pitiless heart.
 Nay, even the very gods can bend".